How-to guides

 This section has lots of content related to community energy; the aim is for you to work through the guides in sections that are relevant to you.
 The areas covered are designed to help groups just starting out in community energy, as well as more experienced practitioners and sector stakeholders.

-To get the most relevant how-to guides for you, please select which option best describes you or your organisation from the options below.
+To get the most relevant how-to guides for you, please select which option best describes your community energy work.

 Low carbon heat